umwics/wics-site-old/README.md

 ```sh
 $ git push origin fix-broken-link  # Remember to use the same name as your own branch!
 ```

+Here, Git will ask you for your username and password.
+Enter you GitHub username and password here.

 Finally, create a *pull request*.
 To do so, follow the instructions found [here](https://help.github.com/articles/creating-a-pull-request/)!